Hoplolaimus

 Photograph by Jon Eisenback, NemaPix.

-Lateral field with four lines or less, generally areolated at level of phasmids and anteriorly, sometimes with striae irregularly scattered over entire field, rarely not areolated.
+Lateral field with four lines or fewer, generally areolated at level of phasmids and anteriorly, sometimes with striae irregularly scattered over entire field, rarely not areolated.

 Labial framework and stylet massive.